URL-Decode

 Matching Top Security Awareness Training Vendor to Your Threats

-Choose Keepnet if you want a realistic, multi-channel training program with deep human risk scoring.
+• Choose Keepnet for a realistic, multi-channel training program with deep human risk scoring.

-Choose KnowBe4 if you want a vast library and a recognized name that can support large-scale delivery.
+• Choose KnowBe4 for a vast library and a recognized name that supports large-scale delivery.

 Final Thoughts